PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 suite ran.
 No public API, CLI, artifact, dependency, corpus exclusion, operation-count tier, pass policy, callback, or TensorFlow boundary changed.
 PR
 #952 remains closed, and no pull request was created, reopened, or updated.

+The next diagnostics-free model/layout context boundary is characterized without production changes.
+Three frozen context types repeat exactly the ModelIR/LayoutState pair across four invocation builders.
+Tests prove that the builders neither read nor forward diagnostics and that a full `ModelIRPassContext` preserves every ModelIR, LayoutState, keyword, and nested- context identity.
+All three lowerer constructors and their main Session wiring are frozen.
+The model-only QLinear context and callback-bearing SINet terminal context are explicitly excluded.

+The 12 focused contracts, 321-test related orchestration/shared-context/
+architecture set, 31 pass-efficiency tests, and all 11 TensorFlow-import- blocked tests pass.
+Focused formatting, lint, Python compilation, and whitespace checks pass.
+No production source, real-model conversion, or broad corpus suite changed or ran.
+No public API, CLI, artifact, dependency, pass order, scope, diagnostics, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.